namehash/namegraph/readme.md

 Requirements:
 * order of categories is fixed
-* which categories should be removed?
-  * always keep related?
-  * sample with weights? or use fixed order? or remove with the least of suggestions?

-* every generator must be mapped to only one category, so PersonAffixGenerator must be split
+* every generator must be mapped to only one category
-* if there is not enough names in generators then it is preferred to use CollectionGenerator than RandomAvailableNameGenerator?
-  * should it be a second search by Elastic? or the first search should ask for more collections?
-  * or we can use unrelated collections (like in writers block) - this not change latency

-* still there might be categories with small number of names - what then?
 * flag generator suggestion should appear in 10% of suggestions - maybe we should detect if it is first search by a user
   * should we remove first pass of sampling with every generator?